aspose-words/Aspose-Words-Tutorials/words/english/java/document-conversion-and-export/using-charts/_index.md

 doc.save("Your Directory Path" + "WorkingWithCharts.NumberFormatForAxis.docx");
 ```

-## Additional Chart Customizations
+## Additional chart customizations

-You can further customize your charts by adjusting bounds, interval units between labels, hiding chart axes, and more.
-Explore the provided code snippets to learn more about these options.
+Beyond the basics, you can adjust bounds, set interval units between labels, hide specific axes, and more.
+Refer to the Aspose.Words for Java API documentation for a full list of properties.

+## Frequently Asked Questions

+**Q: How can I add multiple series to a chart?**
+A: Use `chart.getSeries().add()` for each series you want to display.
+Each call can provide a unique name, category array, and value array.

+**Q: How do I format chart data labels with custom number formats?**
+A: Access a series’ `DataLabels` object and call `getNumberFormat().setFormatCode("your format")`.
+You can also link the format to a source cell with `isLinkedToSource(true)`.

+**Q: How can I hide a chart axis?**
+A: Call `setHidden(true)` on the `ChartAxis` you want to hide (e.g., `chart.getAxisY().setHidden(true)`).

+**Q: What is the best way to change axis type?**
+A: Use `setCategoryType(AxisCategoryType.CATEGORY)` for categorical axes or `AxisCategoryType.DATE` for date axes.

+**Q: How do I add data labels to a series?**
+A: Enable them with `series.hasDataLabels(true)` and then configure visibility using `series.getDataLabels().setShowValue(true)`.

 ## Conclusion

-In this tutorial, we've explored how to work with charts using Aspose.Words for Java.
-You've learned how to create various types of charts, customize axis properties, format data labels, and more.
-Aspose.Words for Java provides powerful tools for adding visual representations of data to your documents, enhancing the way you present information.

-## FAQ's

-### How can I add multiple series to a chart?

-You can add multiple series to a chart using the `chart.getSeries().add()` method.
-Make sure to specify the series name, categories, and data values.

-### How can I format data labels with custom number formats?

-You can format data labels by accessing the `DataLabels` properties of a series and setting the desired format code using `getNumberFormat().setFormatCode()`.

-### How do I customize axis properties in a chart?

-You can customize axis properties such as type, tick marks, labels, and more by accessing the `ChartAxis` properties like `setCategoryType()`, `setCrosses()`, and `setMajorTickMark()`.

-### How can I create other types of charts like scatter or area charts?

-You can create various chart types by specifying the appropriate `ChartType` when inserting the chart using `builder.insertChart(ChartType.TYPE, width, height)`.

-### How can I hide a chart axis?

-You can hide a chart axis by setting the `setHidden(true)` property of the axis.
+We’ve covered everything you need to **create column chart** visualizations with Aspose.Words for Java—from inserting basic charts and adding multiple series, to formatting chart data labels, changing axis type, and hiding chart axes for a clean look.
+Incorporate these techniques into your reporting or document‑generation pipelines to deliver professional, data‑driven Word documents.

+---

+**Last Updated:** 2025-12-13
+**Tested With:** Aspose.Words for Java 24.12 (latest)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}

 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}